gbbr/mocks/README.md

 #### Mocking a network connection

-To mock the `net.Conn` interface, import `github.com/gbbr/mocks` into your package and use a configured mock structure, such as:
+To mock the `net.Conn` interface, import `github.com/gbbr/mocks` into your package and use a configured Conn structure, such as:

 ```go
 var mockConn net.Conn